 Have you ever wondered how your house or place of business receives power?
 Our modern life with all its amenities would be impossible without this infrastructure, though most of us seldom think about it.

-At Beca, we’re at the forefront of this innovation.
-We’re actively working toward zero-emission targets with our clients and partners, aiming for a grid that’s more robust, reliable and ready for cleaner energy — for our communities now, and for generations to come.
+At Beca, we’re at the forefront of the integration of renewables.
+We’re actively working toward zero-emission targets with our partners, aiming for a grid that’s more robust, reliable and ready for cleaner energy — for our communities now, and for generations to come.

-Transmission power lines are just like “the motorways” of the electrical grid system.
-These high-voltage lines stretch across vast distances, delivering electricity from power plants and renewable energy zones to substations.
-Supported by towering pylons and built for a very high voltage level — as much as 800 kV occasionally — they are indispensable to getting large amounts of electricity efficiently over long distances.
+Transmission power lines are just like “the motorways” of the national electrical grid system.
+These high-voltage lines stretch across vast distances, delivering bulk electricity from power plants and renewable energy zones to substations.
+Supported by towering pylons and built for a very high voltage level — as much as 800 kV occasionally — they are indispensable to getting large amounts of electricity efficiently, safely and reliably over long distances.

-Distribution power lines make up the second largest component of the system.
-These are the grid's "local streets," in this metaphor.
-As power pours in from transmission lines into substations, distribution lines prepare to take over and deliver it to our homes, businesses and communities.
-Distribution lines run at a lower voltage level than transmission lines, and, together with supporting poles, underground cables and transformers, are responsible for safely and reliably delivering power to its destination.
+Distribution power lines make up the second largest component of the electricity transport system.
+In this metaphor, these are the regional network's "local streets."
+As power pours in from the national grid’s transmission lines into the regional network’s distribution substations, distribution lines prepare to take over and deliver it to our homes, businesses and communities.
+Distribution lines run at a lower voltage level than transmission lines, and, together with supporting poles, underground cables and transformers, are responsible for safely and reliably delivering power to their destination.

 Source: Energex